The Cisco Network Convergence System (NCS) 6000 series router

 routers, is the next-generation core routing system that provides

-industry-leading 8 Tbps of full-duplex network bandwidth through eight line
+industry-leading 8 Tbps of full-duplex network bandwidth through single

 The Cisco NCS 6008 router runs on Cisco IOS XR software with

 Linux as the underlying host operating system.
 A Kernel-based Virtual Machine

 (KVM) hypervisor provides a virtualized environment to independently run system

 administration and routing functions on separate virtual machines.
 This

 provision makes the new system versatile and robust, and provides immense